Wolverine971/9takes/src/blog/enneagram/enneagram-communication-styles.md

 	/>
 </div>

-<p class="firstLetter">Want to be able to talk with anyone about anything?</p>
+<p class="firstLetter">Not everyone is speaking the same language.</p>

+Some people are dialed into ideas and theories and prefer to talk about things in terms of data and facts.
+Some people are filled with energy and they aren't talking so much as they are getting energy out.
+Some people like to talk about the feelings evoked by all the interesting parts of life.

-The Enneagram can help.
-Below is a handy guide that shows us how different personality types talk and relate to one another.
+The Enneagram helps explain the communication styles of different people.
+Below is a guide that show how different personality types talk and relate to one another.

 Each of the nine Enneagram types has a unique way of interacting.

-Here we look at a slew of things related to communication:
+Different:

 - body language
-- listening well
+- ways of listening
-- understanding feelings
+- understanding of feelings
-- being clear and brief
+- ways of being clear
-- showing confidence
+- ways of showing confidence
-- showing empathy
+- ways of showing empathy
-- showing respect
+- ways of showing respect
-- giving feedback and adapting to changes.
+- ways of giving feedback and adapting to changes.

-This blog will break down how these important parts work for each Enneagram type.
-It aims to make sense of these unique ways of communication, so you can better understand the people around you and improve your relationships.
+This blog aims to capture the unique ways of communication each Enneagram type prefers, so you can better understand the people around you and improve your relationships.

 <details open>
 <summary class="accordion">Table of Contents</summary>